Christian-Palmroos/PyOnset/README.rst

 The full functionality of PyOnset is encompassed within three classes, which along with their respective methods are described here.

+$\sigma$

 Onset
 =====

-The ´Onset´ class is the main tool of the Pyonset package.
-It inherits all the functionality of the ´Event´ class from the SEPpy module (Palmroos et al., 2022), offering full backwards-compatibility.
-Perhaps the most notable feature of ´Onset´ is its ability to automatically download SEP data for all the SEPpy-supported missions (Solar Orbiter, Parker Solar Probe, STEREO-A&B, SOHO and Wind), and accept user-defined data for other missions in the form of Pandas DataFrames.
+The ``Onset`` class is the main tool of the Pyonset package.
+It inherits all the functionality of the ``Event`` class from the SEPpy module (Palmroos et al., 2022), offering full backwards-compatibility.
+Perhaps the most notable feature of ``Onset`` is its ability to automatically download SEP data for all the SEPpy-supported missions (Solar Orbiter, Parker Solar Probe, STEREO-A&B, SOHO and Wind), and accept user-defined data for other missions in the form of Pandas DataFrames.

 Attributes:
 ----------